 The requirements and guidance set out in the Code could be applied effectively to the use of legal professionals.
-Where an IP requires the advice and services of a legal professional he should be able to show that it is indeed necessary and should be able to explain why he chose a specific legal professional.
-Where he has a relationship that could create the perception that he is not independent from the legal professional, he should disclose the relationship to the stakeholders.
-He should also be able to provide details of the process he followed to make sure the service provider would offer the best value for the beneficiaries.]
+Where an IP requires the advice and services of a legal professional, he should be able to show that it is necessary and justify the choice of the specific legal professional.
+The relationship that could create the perception that he is not independent from the legal professional, he should disclose the relationship to the stakeholders.
+He should provide the details of the process followed to make satisfy himself that the service provider would offer the best value for the beneficiaries.